 Choose a specific target market and then take the time to learn their wants and needs.
 Then, make it crystal clear what added value they can receive from your product or service.

-Passion is contagious and customers will be impressed and more likely to work with when they sense that you really love what you do.
+Passion is contagious, and customers will be impressed and more likely to work with you when they sense that you really love what you do.

-So does your spouse, your kids and your best friend.
+So do your spouse, your kids, and your best friend.
 Surround yourself with a supportive network of friends and family who will help you through the ups and downs of your new venture.
-They’ll offer honest feedback, hug you after a long, bad day and be right by your side to celebrate every win.
+They'll offer honest feedback, hug you after a long, bad day and be right by your side to celebrate every win.

-From the tone of your emails to the design of your business cards, you want to come across as a professional in everything you do.
+From the tone of your emails to your business cards' design, you want to come across as a professional in everything you do.
 And always, always use a spell check.

 Never get stuck in the groove – even when things are working great.
 Always ask yourself questions and push yourself to grow.

-Both in the real world and by using social media networks, having a large presence on social media is a great way to tap into new clients, to learn more your competitors and to gain inspiration.
+Both in the real world and by using social media networks, having a large presence on social media is a great way to tap into new clients, learn more about your competitors, and gain inspiration.
 The more contacts you have, the more likely you are to be discovered.

 If you have a specific area of expertise, share it with your local community.
-Whether at the library, in a business development center or at a school, a free class or lecture gains you exposure and establish yourself as an expert.
+Whether at the library, in a business development center, or at a school, a free class or lecture gains you exposure and establishes yourself as an expert.